bernard-flo/tank-battle-platform/PROMPT.md

   * Script File: Save your finally developed script to the result/ directory.
 The file must be a .txt compatible with the platform, and its name must match the timestamped workspace folder.
   * Comparison Report: In your workspace folder, create a RESULT.md file that documents the final performance metrics and proves its superiority over the other results.

-Simulation:
+Simulation Args:
-* Repeat just 10 times only at one time.
+* Repeat: 10
+* Sedd: 1
+* Concurrency: 4